jmdapozzo/macdap-backend/README.md

 To run locally: npm start
 To build and run in Docker: docker build -t macdap-backend .
-To build, run and use database: docker compose up --build -d To Tag the image docker tag macdap-backend jmdapozzo/macdap-backend To push docker push jmdapozzo/macdap-backend
+To build, run and use database: docker compose up --build -d To Tag the image: docker tag macdap-backend jmdapozzo/macdap-backend To push: docker push jmdapozzo/macdap-backend

-TO create a multi-platform image docker buildx build -t jmdapozzo/macdap-backend . --platform linux/amd64,linux/arm64
+TO create the image, build and push docker buildx build -t jmdapozzo/macdap-backend . --platform linux/amd64,linux/arm64 docker push jmdapozzo/macdap-backend

 version: "3.9"